 Why lean canvas?
 It combines simplicity and power in one go.
 This tool poses rather simple but essential questions.
 Some product owners skip answering them at the outset, which is not the right way to do things.
 Railsware believes all the questions to be faced in the future like ‘how to promote a product?’, ‘what monetization approach to select?’ and so on must be answered at the early stages.

-Use Lean Canvas for your product!
+Use Lean Canvas or BRIDGeS for your product!

 In this article, we tried to show that the concept of the lean startup had been bearing fruit even before it was defined and put in writing.
 The brilliant minds who founded Google, Facebook and other prominent companies were led by a gut feeling that brought them to success.
-And the fact that we applied the lean business model canvas example for each startup case is just an attempt to reveal the power of this product management tool.
-We do encourage you to use it and benefit from it, as well as other progressive solutions in your product development efforts.
+And the fact that we applied the lean business model canvas* example for each startup case is just an attempt to reveal the power of this product management tool.
+We do encourage you to use it or our BRIDGeS framework and benefit from them, as well as other progressive solutions in your product development efforts.
 Perhaps, your project will also join the above mentioned cohort of unicorn startups in the future!